International Academy for

 A leading global interdisciplinary knowledge community dedicated to the stimulation and application of research concerning the interaction between design, health, science and culture.

-& Call For Papers
+& Call For registration

 29 Oct - 2 Nov 2025 Designa and Health